"The Carpathian Mountains—legendary land of Gothic castles, eerie accents, and the depredations of vampires and werewolves.

 adventure, history, mystery, and more!"

-A compelling chronicle of a hiking and wildlife research expedition along the length of the Carpathian Mountains,
+A compelling chronicle of a hiking and wildlife research expedition along the length of the Carpathian and Sudeten Mountains,

 from Romania to Poland, some 800 miles as the crow flies.
-On the trail of wolves, we are led deep into the dark forests, misty hills,
+On the trail of wolves, we are led deep into the enchanting forests, misty hills,

 and intriguing history of this fabled landscape, where encounters with wolves, bears, and lynx; werewolves, vampires, and witches;

-lumberjacks, shepherds, and recluses; poets, tyrants, and saints; deities, demons, and sirens; and such imposing
+lumberjacks, shepherds, and outlaws; poets, tyrants, and saints; deities, demons, and sirens; and such imposing

-Stephen the First, Bolesław the Brave, and Jan Sobieski provide broad insight into the natural,
+Bolesław the Brave of the Kingdom of Poland, and Jan Sobieski of the Polish-Lithuanian Commonwealth provide broad insight into the natural,

 historical, and mythological forces that have shaped, and continue to shape, the cultures, nations, and psyches along

 the way.
-Beautiful color photographs also emblaze this memorable trek.
+Dozens of beautiful color photographs also emblaze this memorable trek.

 Alan E. Sparks is the award-winning author of Dreaming of Wolves and